evancz/guide.elm-lang.org/book/effects/json.md

   	(field "name" string)
   	(field "age" int)
 ```

+Here, since a type alias generates a constructor function for its type, the `Person` constructor is the first argument to map2, followed by the two decoders.

 So if we used `personDecoder` on `{ "name": "Tom", "age": 42 }` we would get out an Elm value like `Person "Tom" 42`.